no-hassle/java-commons/README.md

 protoc-bundled-plugin
 =====================

 Maven Plugin Mojo for compiling Protobuf schema files.
-Protobuf compiler binaries for varions platforms and protobuf versions are bundled with the plugin and used as required.
+Protobuf compiler binaries for various platforms and protobuf versions are bundled with the plugin and used as required.

 ### Available parameters